 PROCEDURES FOR DETERMINING WHICH COMPUTING PLATFORM IS PROVIDED FOR USE IN AN IT-SUPPORTED ACADEMIC CLASSROOM

-During the computer assignment period, a list of computers being refreshed (typically 25 percent of the total) will be provided to the department chair for any classroom for which they are the department of record.
-Any changes to the computing platform provided in each classroom must be requested by the department chair and returned to ITAC by the deadline noted in the provided notice.
+During the computer assignment period, a list of computers being refreshed (typically 25 percent of the total) will be provided to the department chair or director for any classroom for which they are the department of record.
+Any changes to the computing platform provided in each classroom must be requested by the department chair or director and returned to ITAC by the deadline noted in the provided notice.

-The official computing platform selection made by department chairs on behalf of the department of record is installed into the classroom during the computer replacement period.
+The official computing platform selection made by department chairs or directors on behalf of the department of record is installed into the classroom during the computer replacement period.

 The default computing platform for all IT-supported academic classrooms is a PC device.
-If the department chairs cannot come to a consensus or fail to report back to ITAC by the established deadline, a single PC will be provided.
+If the department chair or director fails to report back to ITAC by the established deadline, a single PC will be provided.

-For newly converted classrooms, the default computing platform will be PC unless the designated department chair requests otherwise.
+For newly converted classrooms, the default computing platform will be a PC device unless the designated department chair or director requests otherwise.

-PROCEDURES FOR DETERMINING WHICH IT-SUPPORTED ACADEMIC CLASSROOMS ARE ELIGIBLE FOR DUAL COMPUTING PLATFORMS
+PROCEDURES FOR DETERMINING WHICH IT-SUPPORTED ACADEMIC CLASSROOMS ARE ELIGIBLE FOR DUAL PLATFORMS

-During the computer assignment period, ITAC will provide department chairs utilization data from existing dual platform rooms with recommendations for changes, for which the department chair can decide.
+During the computer assignment period, ITAC will provide department chairs or directors utilization data from existing dual platform rooms with recommendations for changes, from which the department chair/director can decide.

 Annual budget considerations will be the primary determining factor as to what the dual platform cap will be.

-If dual platforms are desired by a department chair in a classroom for which they are the department of record and the dual platform cap is already met, the chair can choose to fund an additional computer and associated infrastructure for that location (see Section 05.).
+If dual platforms are desired by a department chair or director in a classroom for which they are the department of record and the dual platform cap is already met, the chair or director can choose to fund an additional computer and associated infrastructure for that location (see Section 05.).

-Based on permanent annual funding, ITAC can only support a certain number of dual platform classrooms.
+Based on permanent annual funding, ITAC can support a limited number of dual platform classrooms.

 Each year during the computer assignment period, ITAC will determine how many dual platform classrooms can be supported.

-The addition of new classrooms may require the removal of existing dual platform classrooms in order to remain within the dual platform cap.
+The addition of new classrooms may require the removal of existing dual platform classrooms to remain within the dual platform cap.